hashbbg/bbgchallenge3/README.markdown

 #### Genre List:

+The genre is:

+## Turn-based War Strat

-One of these will be randomly selected!
-I'll announce which by twitter at the start of the challenge.
+It was randomly selected from the list below at the very start of the contest:

 * beat-em-up (a la streets of rage)
 * FPS